node-gh/gh/CONTRIBUTING.md

 Since this is a **TypeScript** project, we have to compile the code before running it.

+First, if you haven't already done so, run npm install:

+-   `npm install`

 To run **incrementally** in watch mode:

 -   `npm run build:watch`